-With a pocket Wi-Fi, connecting to the Internet won’t be a problem as you can connect your smartphone or laptop to it.
+With a pocket Wi-Fi, connecting to the Internet and using your phone abroad won’t be a problem as you can connect your smartphone or laptop to it.
 In this regard, Verizon’s Jetpack 4G LTE Mobile Hotspot AC791L and AT&T’s Unite Explore have both received rave reviews.

-More options for staying connected: Use an international phone plan or a local SIM
+More options for using your phone abroad: Use an international phone plan or a local SIM

 First you might want to talk to your carrier — if it’s AT&T, Sprint, T-Mobile, or Verizon — about international phone plans.
-The great thing about an international phone plan is that it lets you keep your number.
+The great thing about using your phone abroad on an international plan is that it lets you keep your number.
 This way, your contacts can easily reach you, and you can stay connected without having to pay a premium.

 - T-Mobile, for instance, offers T-Mobile ONE and Simple Choice North America.
 Both plans let you send and receive text messages worldwide and access the Internet via 2G data.
 (Note: 2G is very slow!)